-The foundational action for governments is to increase their coordination and collaboration across ministries and departments that touch on agriculture, environment, health, trade, and business aspects of the food system.
+The foundational action for governments and international development agencies is to increase their coordination and collaboration across ministries and departments that touch on agriculture, environment, health, trade, and business aspects of the food system.
 A few examples of actions a well-coordinated government can take for activating sustainable food systems include:

 - Reorienting agricultural subsidies toward nature-positive and nutritious production.